eHammarstrom/celltomaton/README.md

 # celltomaton

-Go package for generating a 2D Cellular Automaton pattern returned as a 16:9 matrix (for now)
+Go package for generating a one-dimensional Cellular Automaton pattern returned as a 16:9 matrix (for now)

 ## Installation